*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 This section sets out penalties that may be imposed if a student submits work late or does not attend classes.

-(a) For late submission, if no formal extension has been granted, a reduction in marks of 5 percentage points per working day for undergraduate students and 3 percentage points per working day for postgraduate students.
+(a) For late submission, if no formal extension has been granted, a reduction in marks of 5 percentage points per working day for undergraduate students and postgraduate students should be imposed.
+A day is counted as a 24 hour period counting from the original published deadline.
+Penalties only accrue on University working days (not on weekends and public holidays).
 Pieces of work with a credit value less than or equal to 2 CATS are exempt from this policy.
 Alternatively a Head of Department might require a student to submit additional coursework or sit an additional examination.

 (b) For failure to attend classes a requirement to submit additional coursework or sit an additional examination.

-3.In addition to the sanctions within departments, if a student is absent from classes for a period of at least five weeks or misses eight departmental monitoring points, the Academic Registrar may require the student to withdraw (under section 36.4.1).
-A student may appeal against this decision under section 5 of this Regulation.
+4.In addition to the sanctions within departments, if a student is absent from classes for a period of at least five weeks or misses eight departmental monitoring points, the Academic Registrar may require the student to withdraw (under section 36.4.1).
+A student may appeal against this decision under section 5 of this Regulation, unless there is clear evidence that the student has breached the terms of their immigration permission.

 36.4 Grounds and procedure for requiring a student to withdraw temporarily or permanently

 This section sets out the grounds on which a student may be required to withdraw and the procedure to be followed.
-In all cases, a student has a right of appeal, under section 5 of this Regulation.
+A student has a right of appeal, under section 5 of this Regulation, unless there is clear evidence that the student has breached the terms of their immigration permission.

-Under the University’s Statutes, the Vice-Chancellor may also suspend any student or exclude them from the University without notice.
+Under the University’s Ordinances, the Vice-Chancellor may also suspend any student or exclude them from the University without notice.
 This provision is intended to protect members of the University and the University’s reputation.

 Unexplained absence and failure to enrol